fabianleeaws/firehoseanalytics/doc-module-01.md

-## Lab 1 : Data Ingestion with Kinesis Firehose
+## Part 1 : Data Ingestion with Kinesis Firehose

 In this module, we will create a Kinesis Firehose Delivery Stream to ingest data and deliver it to a staging S3 bucket.